 What Do I Need to Know About Depression?

 Let’s summarize the basics: Depression is an often-debilitating mental disorder that’s more than just sadness (although that’s part of it).
 Mostly, depression feels hopeless.
-Every day, you feel like you’re slogging through knee-deep molasses, like a night of restful sleep is a fantasy, like your metal fatigue will never end, like you’ll never be able to rejoin the world or feel the tiniest bit of pleasure from anything again.
+Every day, you feel like you’re slogging through knee-deep molasses, like a night of restful sleep is a fantasy, like your mental fatigue will never end, like you’ll never be able to rejoin the world or feel the tiniest bit of pleasure from anything again.
 The symptoms sap your energy and joie de vivre.
 After a while, it’s no wonder that many people’s work performance and personal lives start to implode.

 Like it or not, depression isn’t going to fix itself.
 It’s essential that you get help or encourage your depressed friend or loved one to do so.
 Depression is a cyclical disorder, so it won’t simply go away.
 More than half the people who have one depressive episode experience a recurrence.
 If it happens twice, there’s an 80% chance that there will be a third.
 Treatment can help you feel better faster, as well as attune you to the patterns of your depression so you can (hopefully) anticipate episodes and create action plans.